 top of page

-In 2023 after graduating from college, Arya released his fourth album, As It Turns Out, which was live-tracked at San Francisco's historic Hyde Street Studios and his first release on vinyl.
-These songs propelled him through 160 shows in 2024 headlining well known venues and festivals throughout Northern California.
-Recent festival appearances include San Francisco’s North Beach Festival, San Jose Fountain Blues Festival, Mill Valley Fall Arts Festival, and the San Jose Jazz Summer Festival.
+In 2023 after graduating from college, Arya released his fourth album, As It Turns Out, which was live-tracked at San Francisco’s historic Hyde Street Studios.
+These songs propelled him through over a 100 shows per year in 2024 and 2025 headlining well known venues and festivals throughout Northern California.
+When reporting on Bay Area artists, Ones To Watch music discovery magazine recently noted Anthony Arya as an “ideal Outside Lands discovery for fans who want intimate songwriting that still plays well on a festival stage.”

 bottom of page